 Chinese can be studied as an elective course for 200 hours.
-This course builds on the knowledge, skills and experiences developed in the language Year 7-8 syllabus.
-Students can begin Chinese in Year 9 without having prior knowledge of Chinese.
+This course will be built around the knowledge students bring to their learning as the teacher is a background speaker herself.
+Students can begin Chinese in Year 9 without having prior knowledge of French.
 On completion of the 200 hours course, students can continue on and study Chinese Continuers at an HSC level.